KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * A Pyro Swirl AoE that makes contact with an enemy with a Cryo aura causes the Pyro damage to forward Melt, becoming amplified by 2 x 1.92 = 3.84x \(2027\*3.84≈7783\)
 * A Cryo Swirl AoE that makes contact with an enemy with a Pyro aura causes the Cryo damage to reverse Melt, becoming amplified by 1.5 x 1.92 = 2.88x \(2027\*2.88≈5837\)

-[https://www.youtube.com/watch?v=MmRm0zO1C6Q](https://www.youtube.com/watch?v=MmRm0zO1C6Q) In this video, Sucrose has over 100% CRIT Rate, but the Swirl chain reaction she causes does not score CRITical hits against the enemy, which proves that the chain amplifying reactions caused by Swirl cannot CRIT.
+[https://www.youtube.com/watch?v=MmRm0zO1C6Q](https://www.youtube.com/watch?v=MmRm0zO1C6Q) In this video, Sucrose has over 100% CRIT Rate, but the Swirl chain reaction she causes does not score Critical hits against the enemy, which proves that the chain amplifying reactions caused by Swirl cannot CRIT.
 In the video, Sucrose has 194 Elemental Mastery, giving her a 33.9% damage bonus to Melt.

 * A Cryo Swirl AoE that makes contact with an enemy with a Pyro aura causes the Cryo damage to reverse Melt, becoming amplified by 1.5 x 1.339 = 2.0085x \(1146\*2.0085≈2303\)
 * The 2.0085x multiplier seen in the video comes solely from the Melt reaction, which proves that Swirl chain reactions that cause amplifying reactions can't CRIT.